-Driven by consumer desire for ‘better-for-you’ beverages and rise in product innovation, non-alcoholic categories are seeing rapid growth
+Driven by consumer desire for ‘better-for-you’ beverages and rise in product innovation, non-alcoholic categories continue to grow

-Non-alcoholic (NA) wine, beer, and spirits alternatives are nothing new; non-alcoholic beer in particular has been produced for over a century.
-But this category has experienced marked growth in recent years, driven by consumers’ desire for “better-for-you” beverage options and innovation within the non-alcoholic beverage space.
+Non-alcoholic (NA) wine, beer, and spirits are nothing new; non-alcoholic beer in particular has been produced for over a century.
+But the category has experienced marked growth in recent years, driven by consumers’ desire for “better-for-you” beverage options and innovation within the non-alcoholic beverage space.

 “Even if you drink alcohol, there’s a time and place for a really good non-alcoholic beer,” says Samantha Itzkovitz of Brooklyn Brewery, which has offered its non-alcoholic line, Special Effects, for several years.
 “We realized there was so much stigma surrounding non-alcoholic beers and beverages in the United States, especially surrounding taste, which led us to release a craft alcohol-free beer.”

+In 2021, the volume of no- or low-alcohol beverages grew by 31 percent year-over-year, according to a 2022 report by IWSR Drinks Market Analysis.
 Across the United States, the non-alcoholic market accounts for over $414 million in sales, according to data analytics firm Statista, and the market is expected to expand by over five percent per year from 2021 through 2026 as consumers continue to gain interest in functional wellness beverages.
-Drizly data supports this anticipated rise: 40 percent of respondents in Drizly’s 2021 consumer report cited lower ABV as a consideration factor when selecting beverages.

 Who is Drinking Non-Alcoholic Wine, Beer, and Spirits, and Where?

-Combined with the growth of health and wellness products, younger consumers such as those in the Generation Z and millennial groups are propelling the NA trend forward, with a large portion of Gen Z survey respondents planning to reach for non-alcoholic drinks than previous generations.
+Combined with the growth of health and wellness products, Generation Z and millennial consumers are propelling the NA trend forward.

 “Younger generations are drinking less alcohol in general,” says Itzkovitz.
 “A lot of that comes from the desire to just get out there and be able to experience things without having the hindrance of alcohol or over-consumption, not to mention the even bigger macro trend of health and wellness.
 People are way more mindful of what they are putting in their bodies right now.”